Skip to content

 • their libido;

-Cortisol, the stress hormone, also tends to rise if the body struggles to adapt to all these upheavals.
+Cortisol, the stress hormone, also tends to rise if the body struggles to adapt to all these changes.
 When the endocrine system is under pressure, the body prioritizes stress management at the expense of reproductive functions.
-A phenomenon known as "cortisol priority," which amplifies fatigue and sleep disturbances.
+This phenomenon is known as "cortisol priority," which amplifies fatigue and sleep disturbances.

 Quite a hormonal puzzle, isn't it?
-But understanding it is already a first step.
-Because it allows you to better decode your symptoms and get away from the idea that "it's all in your head."
-We'll tell you again: it's your body speaking in its own way.
+But understanding it is already a first step, because it allows you to better decode its symptoms and move beyond the idea that "it's all in your head."
+We repeat: it's your body speaking in its own way.

-What are the concrete impacts on the body of hormone variations during perimenopause?
+What are the concrete impacts of hormone variations during perimenopause on the body?

-While hormones orchestrate perimenopause behind the scenes, their fluctuations have very visible... and sometimes life-changing repercussions.
-Beyond irregular periods, the entire body reacts to this transitional phase.
+While hormones orchestrate perimenopause behind the scenes, their variations have very visible... and sometimes unsettling... repercussions.
+Beyond irregular periods, the entire body reacts to this transition phase.

 The duration of periods in premenopause is a whole story!
-Menstrual cycles get longer, get shorter, disappear for several months, then come back with a vengeance.
-Some women experience heavy periods, others vaginal bleeding between cycles.
-In short, you have to keep track—and this lack of guidance doesn't help.
+Menstrual cycles lengthen, shorten, disappear for several months, then come back strong.
+Some women experience hemorrhagic periods, others vaginal bleeding between cycles.
+In short, it's hard to keep up – and this lack of predictability doesn't help.

-Breast pain (often linked to estrogen spikes, as a reminder) can become more frequent.
-Joint pain is sometimes added to this: it's rarely identified as hormonal, and yet it's very present!
-Some women report a feeling of morning stiffness or persistent discomfort in the knees, hips, shoulders...
-In short, we have pain all over, and it's not fun.
+Breast pain (often linked to estrogen peaks, as a reminder) can become more frequent.
+In addition, there may be joint pain: we rarely identify it as hormonal, and yet, it is very present!
+Some women report a feeling of morning stiffness or persistent discomfort in their knees, hips, shoulders...
+In short, we hurt a little everywhere, and it's no fun.

 The urinary and pelvic system on the front line